mdlhoupt/CC-Executive-Summary/group6_executive_summary.md

 <h2 align="center">The Effect of Elevated Ambient Temperature on Prenatal Development: Executive Public Summary</h2>

 #### INTRODUCTION
-Climate change, marked by rising temperatures and increasingly frequent and severe heat events, is a growing threat to global health (Poursafa, Keikha, and Kelishadi 2015).
+Climate change, marked by rising temperatures and increasingly frequent and severe heat events, is a growing threat to global health (Roos et al. 2021).
 Pregnant individuals are especially vulnerable, as physiological changes during pregnancy reduce heat tolerance.
 This increased sensitivity to elevated ambient temperatures can lead to disrupted fetal development.
 We review how heat exposure impacts prenatal development and highlight the need for targeted interventions.

 #### METHODS
 We used scoping review methods, conducting a comprehensive search of the literature for studies on both prenatal development and heat exposure.
 This yielded 72 original research articles and 35 review articles [(see dataset here)](106ReferenceList.md) which we analyzed numerically and by examining major themes.